sofieditmer/CulturalDataScienceExam2020/README.md

 # HOW TO RECREATE THE SHINY APPLICATION

-Markup : 1.
-Install R and RStudio on your local computer Markup : 2.
-Run the Setup-script provided within the repository.
+1. Install R and RStudio on your local computer

+2. Run the Setup-script provided within the repository.
 When running this script all necessary packages will be installed.

-Markup : 3.
-Run the Shiny application, which is an R-script provided within the repository.
+3. Run the Shiny application, which is an R-script provided within the repository.

 # PROOF OF CONCEPT VIDEO
 Watch this video to see how the application works.
 Click on the link below to watch the proof of concept video: